travelgateX/documentation-site/content/travelgatex/reference/enums/BusinessRulesType.md

     },
     {
       "name": "BusinessRules",
-      "description": "List of business rules to filter the options that you are interested.", "url": "/travelgatex/reference/objects/businessrules"
+      "description": "LList of business rules for filtering options based on your interests.", "url": "/travelgatex/reference/objects/businessrules"
     },
     {